the-mes/vscode-extension-starter/README.md

-# skin-maker README
+# vscode-extension-starter README

-This is the README for your extension "skin-maker".
+This is the README for your extension "vscode-extension-starter".
 After writing up a brief description, we recommend including the following sections.

 ## Features